onefoursix/cm-api-flume-example/README.md

 - cluster_name
 - hdfs_service_name

-Execute the create-flume-service.py script passing it the name for the Flume-NG Service you want to create.
+Execute the create-flume-service.py script passing it the name of the Flume-NG Service you want to create.
 For example:

     ./create-flume-service.py Flume-NG-Service